Preparing for a Hearing

 - Present your closing statement - whatever information you want the board to consider as they prepare to begin their deliberations.

 After the Hearing

-- The Office of Community Standards will notify you of the outcome of the hearing via your Hofstra Pride email – notification is typically made within 3 - 5 business days after the hearing
+- The Office of Community Standards will notify you of the outcome of the hearing via your Hofstra Pride email – notification is typically made within 5-7 business days after the hearing.

-- If you intend to appeal a sanction, you must do so within 7 calendar days of receiving your sanction letter and you must abide by your original sanction restrictions until your appeal may be approved.
+- If you intend to appeal the outcome of a hearing, you must do so within 7 calendar days of receiving your decision letter.